 When Lex Luthor breaks jail, Batman and Robin rush to Metropolis to assist Superman, but to their surprise Superman has already partnered up with newcomer Powerman.
-If you are wondering why Powerman looks exactly like Atoman (the orange masked lightning-bolt-insignia-costumed Nazi villain from Earth 2), don’t worry, I have answers.
-As we learn in World’s Finest Comics #271, when Kal-L defeated Atoman in 1945 on Earth 2, the epic exchange of violence sent interdimensional vibrations through the Bleed into Universe 1.
+If you are wondering why Powerman looks exactly like Atoman (the orange masked lightning-bolt-insignia-costumed Nazi villain from Earth-2), don’t worry, I have answers.
+As we learn in World’s Finest Comics #271, when Kal-L defeated Atoman in 1945 on Earth-2, the epic exchange of violence sent interdimensional vibrations through the Bleed into Universe-1.
+(The Bleed is the tesseract space that exists in-between and separates all the universes in the Omniverse.
+Marvel Comics refers to the Bleed as “The Superflow.”
+It’s all so very menstrual, but what cosmic magick isn’t, right?)
 Superman received those vibes and had a vague dream about his counterpart’s battle.
-Hence, the idea to build a crime-fighting robot partner and dress it in Atoman gear.
+Hence, the idea came to the Man of Steel to build a crime-fighting robot partner and dress it in Atoman gear.
 Eventually, Batman and Robin take down Luthor, who wields a laser canon and some Kryptonite.
 Superman then reveals that Powerman is a robot, built to help him on cases where Kryptonite might be involved.

 –FLASHBACK: From Batman #117, Part 1.
 Batman and Robin defeat the Harbor Pirates, who attempt but fail to skewer our heroes with many harpoons.

-–FLASHBACK: From Batman #171—also referenced in Untold Legend of the Batman #1 and The Best of DC #14 and originally told in Detective Comics #140.
+–FLASHBACK: From Batman #171—also referenced in Untold Legend of the Batman #1 and The Best of DC #14.
+Originally told in Detective Comics #140.
 Career criminal Edward Nigma becomes the costumed Riddler, earning the attention of the Dynamic Duo.
 Batman—wearing his yellow-oval costume as he is sometimes randomly wont to do in these early days—and Robin match wits with the Riddler, who unleashes wild clues and giant puzzle traps upon them.

-–FLASHBACK: From Batman #171—also referenced in Untold Legend of the Batman #1 and The Best of DC #14 and originally told in Detective Comics #142.
+–FLASHBACK: From Batman #171—also referenced in Untold Legend of the Batman #1 and The Best of DC #14.
+Originally told in Detective Comics #142.
 The Riddler immediately follows-up his debut by striking again at the Dynamic Duo with various puzzles, riddles, and traps.
 His coup de grâce involves luring the heroes into a giant glass maze.
 Unfortunately for the Riddler, Batman busts him and puts him behind bars.

 –REFERENCE: In World’s Finest Comics #159.
 Batman and Commissioner Gordon seal off the cellar beneath police HQ to prevent escapes from the jail cells above.
 The cellar leads into the sewer system.
 Batman and Commissioner Gordon each keep keys to the cellar just in case it needs to be opened due to emergency.

 –REFERENCE: In World’s Finest Comics #146.
-Bruce visits his old family friend, the man who discovered Krypton via telescope decades ago, scientist Dr. Thomas Ellison.
+Bruce visits his old family friend, the scientist who discovered Krypton via super-telescope decades ago, Dr. Thomas Ellison.